beginning of content

 You should be able to go home the same day.

-You should be able to return to work after 1 to 2 weeks, depending on how much surgery you need and your type of work.
+You should be able to return to work and normal activities after 2 to 4 weeks, depending on your recovery and the type of work you do.

 Do not lift anything heavy for at least 6 weeks.